 Women who stay at home are always there.
 They usually see every littlest, tiniest thing which should be done at home and want to make it perfect.
-Who wouldn’t be overwhelmed if looking to achieve a perfection?
+Who wouldn’t be overwhelmed if looking to achieve perfection?

 Work from home women (especially moms) have a hard time juggling both work and household tasks while being in the same place most of the day(s).
 What’s more, quite often some household “necessity” interferes and disrupts the work-from-home part of life.
-They’re overwhelmed by the number of (often unrelated) tasks which compete for their attention.
+They’re overwhelmed by the number of (often unrelated) tasks that compete for their attention.
 All happening in the same space.

 Women with a job which requires leaving the house each day have a strict period of time in a day to do the tasks which household demands.
 They can also be overwhelmed by a number of tasks mixed with an inevitable time constraint.

 To whichever category you fit in, you can easily see the feeling of overwhelm at home is common to all of us.

-Let’s face it, a household work is a true job on its own.
+Let’s face it, household work is a true job on its own.

 A lot of different tasks are being mingled throughout the day – day in, and day out.

 We’re talking mealtime, cleaning, all the different errands we should do, not to mention taking care of the kid’s needs (and sometimes wantings) plus to be a beloved wife.
 Oh, and it would be nice to make a room for taking care of ourselves in a day, as well.
 And don’t forget, we should also be super-skilled at managing the budget.

 Urgh, just listing it like this gives me the stomach cramps!

-(a quick grumpy observation in form of a question – can you believe there are still people who think the household work is easy?!)
+(a quick grumpy observation in the form of a question – can you believe there are still people who think the household work is easy?!)